janparttimaa/pst-import-service/README.md

 <kbd><img src= "./img/log1.png" alt="Screenshot"></kbd>

 ## Updating PST Import Service
-If you want to update PST Import Service with latest changes and big fixes, just run the latest version of installation script again with your admin rights on your Terminal Server, where you have originally ran the installation script.
+If you want to update PST Import Service with latest changes and big fixes, just run the latest version of installation script again with your admin rights on your Terminal Server, where you have originally run the installation script.